NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/MachineLearning/GP/GPBasicInfo.md

  \Lra \fvec | \xvec \sim \mathcal{N}(\mvec,K)
 $$

 which can serve as the definition of a GP, as already mentioned.
-We say that "$\fvec$ is conditional on $\xvec$".
+As usual, we say that "$\fvec$ is conditional on $\xvec$".
 The mean function is the *a priori* "best guess" for $f$.
-If there are no features, this is often taken to be zero.
+If there are no features, this mean function is often taken to be zero.
 Our specification of the kernel tells us what $K$ is.

-A multivariate Gaussian distribution in general is
+A general multivariate Gaussian distribution with mean vector $\muvec$ and covariance matrix $\Sigma$ has the functional form

 $$
   p(\xvec|\muvec,\Sigma) = \frac{1}{\sqrt{\det(2\pi\Sigma)}}